GioF71/portainer-systemd/README.md

 **Prerequisites**

-You need to have docker up and running.
+You need to have docker up and running on a linux machine running systemd.
 The service has been tested on:

  - Rasperry Pi 3 running Raspian Buster
  - Debian Buster (x84_64)
  - Ubuntu 18.04 (x84_64)

-As I test more platform, I will report the results here.
+As I test more platforms, I will update the results.

 **Instructions**